-OneNote is Microsoft’s digital note-taking application, which comes as part of Office 365 package.
+OneNote is Microsoft’s digital note-taking application, which comes as part of Office 365 package options.

-OneNote is a commonly known tool which looks similar to the other office tools like MS Documents, MS Excel, etc., the horizontal ribbon provides commands like any other Office 365 Tools for collaboration and for project management.
+OneNote online is a commonly known tool which looks similar to the other office tools like MS Documents, MS Excel, etc., the horizontal ribbon provides commands like any other Office 365 Tools for collaboration and for project management.
 The best thing is that just like MS Office and other tools, OneNote also comes as a Mobile App, which is easy-go.

 It is designed to have a “paper” notebook style for organizing and storing notes electronically.
 Just like a normal paper-based notebook, where you have different pages and sections.
 It even follows the same terminologies as such a physical Notebook is.

 Within OneNote, you can create the following: